 I really don’t like Starbucks.
 I would actually go so far as to say they’re one of the worst places for coffee on the list of worst cups of coffee, right behind Chick-fil-A and just above Max Medina’s parent-teacher seminar (sorry, currently watching Gilmore Girls).
 Seriously, Starbucks coffee tastes like burnt coffee grounds brewed in lukewarm dirt water.
 But their baked goods?
 Different story.
 I don’t know what it is because I’m 500% certain they all come directly out of frozen packaging and go straight in the microwave.
 I even eat their egg white turkey bacon English muffin, which sort of tastes like cardboard if you think about it too long, but I digress.
-Starbucks banana bread is thick, fluffy, and perfectly spiced.
+Starbucks copycat banana bread is thick, fluffy, and perfectly spiced.
 I’ve tested multiple recipes, trying to recreate a healthier version of it without sacrificing on taste, and I’m excited to share what I think is a very accurate (and healthy) copycat recipe!

 I’m not sure about the Starbucks version, but I love that this healthy copycat recipe is completely dairy-free.
 I cut most dairy from my diet around four years ago but I love baking.
 Sadly, those two things don’t usually go hand in hand.
 Finding solid, dairy-free substitute ingredients that are on par with the originals is not always easy.
 Sometimes you just can’t make it work but that doesn’t stop me from trying!